St Pancras Old Church: Medieval and Tudor church building

-Originally, the parish of St Pancras stretched from close to Oxford Street almost to Highgate.
 In the early Middle Ages there was a centre of population in the vicinity of what is now known as the old church.
-However, in the 14th century the population abandoned the site and moved to what is now Kentish Town.
+However, in the 14th century the focus of population is thought to have shifted to what is now Kentish Town (further north in St Pancras parish).
 The reasons for this were probably the vulnerability of the plain around the church to flooding (the River Fleet, which is now underground, runs through it) and the availability of better wells at Kentish Town, where there is less clay in the soil.

-The church subsequently fell into disrepair.
-Towards the end of the 18th century, services were only held in the church on one Sunday each month; on other weeks, the same congregation would use a chapel in Kentish Town.
-18th and early 19th century urban expansion led to the construction of the capacious St Pancras New Church on what was then the "New Road" (Euston Road, about a km away).
-The old building lost its status as the parish church when the New Church was consecrated in 1822, and became a chapel of ease.

 Richard Granger is named as parson of the church of St Pancras, in 1446.

-Early history

-Evidence for the early history of the church is scanty.
-It is considered by some to have existed since AD 314, although there is no archaeological or documentary evidence to support this.
-The claim is discussed below under Legendary origins.